 There are few true crime cases that captivated the nation like the murder and disappearance of Laci Peterson.
-With the new A&E documentary series, The Murder of Laci Peterson, there’s a renewed interest in the case — and it appears that a new generation is learning the chilling details of the murder.
+With the latest A&E documentary series, The Murder of Laci Peterson, there’s a renewed interest in the case — and it appears that a new generation is learning the chilling details of the murder.

 One of the most common questions about the case is what was the pregnant 27-year-old's official cause of death when her body was found in 2003 — it turns out, the answer isn’t a simple one.
 According to Laci’s autopsy, by the time the body was discovered in April (more than four months after her disappearance), it had been so far along in the process of decomposition, it was impossible for the coroner to determine a cause of death.
 However, reports from the medical examiner later alleged that there were injuries — including two cracked ribs — that occurred at or near the time of death; additionally, an unnamed source told the Associated Press that there was nylon tape around the neck of the fetus, and that there was a “significant cut” made to the fetus’ body.